SamDecrock/node-httpreq/README.md

     - cookies: an array of cookies
     - binary: true/false (default: false), if true, res.body will a buffer containing the binary data
     - body: custom body content you want to send.
 Parameters are ignored when this is used.
+    - allowRedirects: (default: false), if true, redirects will be followed
  - callback(err, res): A callback function which is called when the request is complete. __res__ contains the headers ( __res.headers__ ), the http status code ( __res.statusCode__ ) and the body ( __res.body__ )

 __Example without extra options__